UmarAhmad12/Resume/README.md

-# ResumeWithJs there is a resume which is completely built on JS to understand the DOM
+# Resume which is completely built on Javascript to understand the DOM.